 Execute Texting Campaigns

 A texting campaign for expired listings should only be used after initial contact due to spam laws and the personal nature of a text.
 Texting someone who has not approved text correspondence might be considered an invasion of their privacy.
 After approval, keeping in touch with potential sellers through text updates about open houses or interested buyers shows the homeowner that you are available and ready to do business.
-Find out more about real estate text message marketing.

 5. Overcome Objections